phaze

 During maintenance, every 6 to 12 months.
 Once weight is stable, composition still drifts with training, age, and protein intake, but the changes are slower.
 An annual scan is a reasonable minimum for anyone keeping weight off long-term on a maintenance dose or after stopping.

 A baseline scan before your first GLP-1 dose is the highest-leverage one you can get.
-Without it, you do not know whether the lean mass you have on month 6 is what you started with, or whether you have already lost meaningful muscle.
-If you are already a few months into the medication, a scan now is still useful as a starting line for the rest of treatment.
+Without it, you do not know whether the lean mass you have at month 6 is what you started with.
+If you are already a few months into the medication, a scan now is still useful as a starting line for the rest of your journey.
+Your doctor can help you decide what cadence fits your situation.

 05